kubemod/kubemod/README.md

 * Customize opaque Helm charts and Kubernetes operators.
 * Build a system of policy rules to reject misbehaving resources.
 * Develop your own sidecar container injections - no coding required.
+* Derive metadata from external manifests.
+* ...exercise your imagination :)

 ## Table of contents